 The additional $50 charge on the Registration Statement (bill) is the processing fee that was paid when the Housing Application was completed.
 The Payments line will reflect the $50 payment.
 The $100 advance payment will show on the Advance Deposit line once housing has been assigned.

 How do I setup a payment plan?

 The most convenient way to set up a payment plan is by clicking on the Payment Plan Agreement link in WebAdvisor.
 You may also come to the Office of Student Accounts to set up a payment plan in person.
-Please note: Simply paying a fifth of your balance online does not constitute setting up a payment plan.
+Please note: Simply paying a fourth of your balance online does not constitute setting up a payment plan.
 You must complete the online application, pay the setup fee and agree to the terms and conditions before the plan is in effect.

 May I setup a payment plan for Maymester and summer term classes?